 This information is known as a ‘Privacy Notice’ or ‘Fair Processing Notice’ and it is a legal obligation under data protection legislation that we provide you with this.

-COVID-19 and Your Information
+Covid-19 and Your Information

 This supplementary Privacy Notice describes how Surrey Heartlands CCG may use your information to protect you and others during the Covid-19 outbreak.

-Coronavirus Vaccination Programme – Privacy Information for Health and Care Staff
+Covid-19 Vaccination Programme – Privacy Information for Health and Care Staff

 The Covid-19 vaccination programme in Surrey Heartlands is being rolled out to all health and social care workers who have frequent face-to-face contact with patients and who are directly involved in patient care in either secondary or primary care, mental health, urgent and emergency care and community settings.
 This includes those working in independent, voluntary and non-standard healthcare settings such as hospices, and community-based mental health or addiction services.